 Danialle Lovik is a key part of the Member Services team, responsible for member engagement platforms and the management of staff platforms.
 In addition, Lovik supports event management and analysis, and member database management.
 Lovik brings a decade of experience in private sector and non-profit organizations supporting member relations, administration, and events, most recently in the transportation industry for Two Men and a Truck.
 Lovik is a graduate of Michigan State University.

-Fred Oelsner serves as the staff liaison to the ASLRRA Technology Committee and represents the association within various industry groups, on topics such as customer service and event reporting, positive train control, geographic information systems, cybersecurity and other topics.
-He also manages the data and technology resources of ASLRRA, utilized for the association’s DC advocacy efforts, membership services and operations.
-Immediately prior to ASLRRA, Fred worked for Chambers, Conlon & Hartwell (CC&H), a DC-based government affairs and association management firm, where he utilized data analysis and geographic information systems tools to research transportation issues and advocate policy positions for CC&H’s clients, including ASLRRA.
-Additionally, at CC&H he developed grant applications for railroads, including those for U.S. DOT's discretionary grant programs, and served as the American Railway Development Association’s manager, handling event planning and day-to-day operations.
+Fred Oelsner leads ASLRRA’s efforts related to technology and security issues, representing the association within various industry groups and government agencies.
+He also manages the data and technology resources of ASLRRA, utilized for the association’s D.C. advocacy efforts, membership services and operations.
+Oelsner also serves as the staff liaison to the ASLRRA Technology Committee.
+Prior to ASLRRA, Oelsner worked for a D.C.-based government affairs and association management firm, where he utilized data analysis and geographic information systems tools to research transportation issues and advocate policy positions.
+Additionally, he developed grant applications for railroads, including those for U.S. DOT's discretionary grant programs, and served as the American Railway Development Association’s manager, handling event planning and day-to-day operations.
 Originally from Colorado, Oelsner holds degrees from the Colorado School of Mines and the University of Denver.

 Zach Radford leads ASLRRA’s Congressional Affairs team, responsible for advancing key advocacy efforts on legislative and policy priorities of the short line freight rail industry with members of Congress.
 In addition, Radford serves as the staff liaison to the Association’s member-driven Legislative Policy Committee.
 Radford has provided leadership in advocacy, and tackled legal and regulatory challenges in the transportation sector in the Senate, where he served U.S. Senator Richard Blumenthal as Senior Policy Advisor & Counsel, influencing rail safety bills, the 2015 FAST Act and the 2018 FAA Reauthorization, and as a legislative assistant to Senator Jon Tester, advancing the Senator’s Appropriations Committee work among other responsibilities.
 Radford is also familiar with transit operations and policy priorities, having served as a Federal Relations Officer at the Washington Metropolitan Area Transit Authority, and as Director of External Relations at the Washington Metrorail Safety Commission.
 Radford holds a B.A. from Georgetown University and a J.D. from Washington University in St. Louis, School of Law